yonatankumsa/furniture-e-commerce/README.md

 ## Project Description

 As a skilled web developer, I am proud to present my latest project: a fully-functional E-Commerce website built using React, HTML, and CSS.
-This site showcases my ability to create a dynamic and responsive user experience, as well as my expertise in integrating APIs and third-party services such as the furniture API and Stripe for checkout.
+This site showcases my ability to create a dynamic and responsive user experience, as well as my expertise in integrating APIs and third-party services such as the furniture API, Auth0 for authentication and Stripe for checkout.
 I am confident that this project demonstrates my proficiency in front-end development and would make a valuable addition to any employer's team.
 Thank you for considering my work.
 ## Built with

 - HTML